 Ant-Man could be the reason they’re traveling through time

 So just what the heck is the plot of Avengers 4, anyway?
 Ant-Man could be the key.
 After Infinity War, Marvel’s next movie is Ant-Man and the Wasp.

 It seems important that in the new photos, everyone’s device is physically strapped to their hand except for Ant-Man’s, as his is built into his suit.
 Perhaps the time-travel or reality-travel technology is developed by Hank Pym.
-The plot of Avengers 4 could then be about Ant-Man trying to save the Avengers after Thanos has killed most if not all of them.
-Though Ant-Man and the Wasp takes place before Infinity War, it could explain the time travel technology that will take center stage in Avengers 4.
+Though Ant-Man and the Wasp takes place before Infinity War, it could explain the technology that will take center stage in Avengers 4.

 Next: How Tony Stark plays into all of this

 The scene could be Tony using his B.A.R.F. technology

 One much less exciting theory is that the Battle of New York scene is just Tony Stark using his Binarily Augmented Retro-Framing technology.
 This is what Tony used in Captain America: Civil War in order to relive the final conversation he had with his parents before their deaths.